• Share this on:

 Contaminant control in frozen vegetables

-A maximum level of 2,000 mg NO-3/kg applies for frozen spinach (see section 1 of Annex of Regulation (EC) No 1881/2006).
+A maximum level of 2,000 mg NO-3/kg applies for frozen spinach (see Section 1 of the Annex to Regulation (EC) No 1881/2006).

 Pesticide residues

 The EU has set maximum residue levels (MRLs) for pesticides in food products.
 Products containing pesticide residues beyond the prescribed limit are withdrawn from European markets.
 However, the number of border rejections of frozen vegetables has decreased thanks more laboratory testing.
 For information about border rejections, see the annual reports of the European Rapid Alert System for Food and Feed (RASFF).
+The EU publishes a list of pesticides approved for use, which is frequently updated.

 Microbiological contaminants